 Parents and students will receive additional information at the school where they register.
-If you are uncertain about which school your child will attend, you can contact Terri Martz at the school district office at 541-387-5013, or Cindy Beth in Transportation at 541-354-1388, or contact your local school secretary
+If you are uncertain about which school your child will attend, you can contact Carol Wager at the school district office at 541-387-5013, or Cindy Beth in Transportation at 541-354-1388, or contact your local school secretary

 Proof of Residency in Hood River County

-For families whose mailing address or phone number in the past has been used for a temporary residence, a residence outside Hood River County, a business address or a business phone, or about whom a question or complaint has been raised about their residency, the following items are required to establish residency for the purpose of attending Hood River County Schools:
+For families who are new to the district, whose mailing address or phone number in the past has been used for a temporary residence, a residence outside Hood River County, a business address or a business phone, or about whom a question or complaint has been raised about their residency, the following items are required to establish residency for the purpose of attending Hood River County Schools:

-- driver’s license, Oregon DMV ID card, Matricula Consular card, or an Oregon Voter Registration card with a Hood River County address
+- A driver's license, Oregon DMV ID card, or Matricula Consular card (or other government issued identification card) with a Hood River County address, OR, an Oregon Voter Registration card with a Hood River County address

 For detailed information about entering kindergarten, please visit our Kindergarten page.